PieMC-Dev/PieMC/README.md

 ## Phase 5: Community Engagement 🤝

-- **Documentation and Tutorials ⬜** - Provide comprehensive documentation and tutorials to help users understand and utilize PieMC Bedrock effectively.
+- **Documentation and Tutorials ⬜** - Provide comprehensive documentation and tutorials to help users understand and utilize PieMC effectively.
 - **Bug Fixes and Stability ⬜** - Continuously address reported issues, fix bugs, and ensure a stable and reliable server software.
-- **Community Feedback ⬜** - Listen to the community's feedback, ideas, and suggestions to shape the future direction of PieMC Bedrock.
+- **Community Feedback ⬜** - Listen to the community's feedback, ideas, and suggestions to shape the future direction of PieMC.

 ![Community](https://i.ytimg.com/vi/oXKVfLTrdBM/maxresdefault.jpg)